 Stage Managers are gregarious, outgoing and thoroughly organised people.
-As a Stage or Costume Manager your ‘people skills’ are essential as you need to understand and work with actors, directors, designers and all the technical departments in the theatre.
+As a Stage Manager your ‘people skills’ are essential as you need to understand and work with actors, directors, designers and all the technical departments in the theatre.
 In this pathway you will learn about organising performances to a completely professional standard.
-In each year you will develop your skills across both areas and by the final year you will be taking leading roles in productions to a completely professional standard.
+In each year you will develop your skills and by the final year you will be taking leading roles in productions to a completely professional standard.

 The Stage Management Team